Trewaters/soar/README.md

   - Views change… Practice view is “wheel of fortune” scrolling view, it highlights current pose (half screen magnification) while above and below are smaller. ; Study view allows a list view of the poses in the sequence.
   - Improve layout for readability
 - Asana (2024-08-24 08:44:11)
-  - Save sequence of postures.
-(Naomi must-have)
-  - Work toward a peak post.
+  - Work toward a peak pose.
 App creates a sequence of postures for a peak posture.
 User pics the peak posture and the app shows a sequence that will build to it.
 (Naomi must-have)
-- Navigation (2024-08-24 08:44:15)
+- Navigation (2024-08-24 08:44:15)\
   - Improve top left hamburger menu.
 Quick links go here.
 Move landing page menu to the hamburger.
   - “Soar” at top right links back to HOME screen.
   - Add main navigation across top of app below header.
+  - Clean up the Sign In/Sign Out button.
+- Clean up UI
+  - create header
+  - create footer
+- Clean up data and database objects.
+Remove unused data fields.
+Add Player Tested feedback.
 - Add Google Analytics (2024-08-24 08:44:21)
 - Add Google Maps (2024-08-24 08:44:25)
 - Hide features behind a flag (2024-08-24 08:44:29)